 - Leknes airport (small propeller airplanes only, requires a short stopover)

-- Evenes airport ( domestic and a little international, requires a bus or car ride)
+- Evenes airport ( domestic and international, requires a bus or car ride)

-- Bodø airport (international, requires a short flight to Svolvær or Leknes airports, or a ferry)
+- Bodø airport (domestic, requires a short flight to Svolvær or Leknes airport, or a ferry)

 Fastest: Fly to Svolvær airport (or Leknes airport) via Bodø airport

-Fly from Oslo to Svolvær with SAS or Widerøe, with a short stopover in Bodø.
-If you check your bags all the way to Svolvær, a 30 minute stopover in Bodø is fine.
+Fly from Oslo to Svolvær with SAS or Widerøe (direct in summer, and with a short stopover in Bodø in winter).
+If you check your bags all the way to Svolvær, a 30 minute stopover in Bodø is fine – it’s a small airport.
+We recommend buying the tickets together, not as separate purchases, so you get better help in case of delays.
 Rent a car at Svolvær airport, drive 45 minutes to Lillevik.

 Also fast: Fly to Evenes airport, then drive